swiftkube/examples/swiftkubedash/README.md

 You can apply the manifests in the `deploy` folder:

-:warning: If you deploy in any namespace other than `default`, then you have to change the subject's namesace in the [ClusterRoleBinding](./deploy/rbac.yaml)
+:warning: If you deploy in any namespace other than `default`, then you have to change the subject's namespace in the [ClusterRoleBinding](./deploy/rbac.yaml)

 ```bash